Thyroid Disease and Pregnancy

 Hypothyroidism and fertility

-• Lethargy, fatigue, weakness
+• Lethargy, fatigue, and weakness

 • Weight gain or increased difficulty losing weight